 In most sports the physical effort lies in generating the force that is going to take you faster or higher, make you kick, throw or hit harder etc. The unique thing about skiing is that it is mostly about resisting external forces acting upon you, so you can stay balanced and in control.

-The way your muscles work when resisting movement is well known for creating more soreness in the following days, known as delayed onset muscle soreness.
-This is because when your muscles work to resist or decelerate movement, they actually contract while they are being stretched.
-This creates little “micro traumas” in the muscles causing the soreness.
-It is not known exactly what kind of trauma is causing the soreness.
+The way your muscles work when resisting movement is well known for creating more soreness in the following days, known as ‘delayed onset muscle soreness.’
+When your muscles work to resist or decelerate movement, they actually contract while they are lengthening in the movement.
+This creates little “micro traumas” in the muscles.
+The theory is that this is what is causing this sensation of soreness.